CyberFlameGO/svnpython/Doc/c-api/typeobj.rst

    has returned an instance of the type.
 If the :attr:`tp_new` function returns an instance of some other type that is not a subtype of the original type, no :attr:`tp_init` function is called; if :attr:`tp_new` returns an instance of a subtype of the original type, the subtype's :attr:`tp_init` is called.
-(VERSION
-   NOTE: described here is what is implemented in Python 2.2.1 and later.
-In Python 2.2, the :attr:`tp_init` of the type of the object returned by :attr:`tp_new` was always called, if not *NULL*.)

    This field is inherited by subtypes.